 Hornsby Council has a commitment to openness and transparency, and to assisting easy access to information that it holds.
-To support this commitment, as much information as possible is available via the website (hornsby.nsw.gov.au).
-The information available on the website is regularly reviewed and updated, having regard to current issues and topics of public interest.
+To support this commitment, the Council has a proactive release strategy, ensuring that as much information as possible is available via its website (hornsby.nsw.gov.au) and Social Media.
+The information available on the website and social media channels is regularly reviewed and updated, having regard to current issues and topics of public interest.